Coreoz/Plume/README.md

 Enables to build REST web-services with [Jersey](https://jersey.java.net/) and expose the documentation with [Swagger](http://swagger.io/).

+This module can be used with [Plume Jersey monitoring](plume-web-jersey-monitoring/) to quickly setup application monitoring exposure.

 #### [Plume Services](plume-services/)

 Common services that are often needed in projects or libraries.